Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/_index.md

 ### Processing

-A PKI exit co- exists with the Transfer CFT PKI, the local certificate internal datafile specific to the product.
+A PKI exit co-exists with the Transfer CFT PKI, the local certificate internal datafile specific to the product.

 It is first called at each step described previously and: